Nasdaq rises on tech boost as economic recovery cools

-(Reuters) - The Nasdaq led gains on Wall Street on Thursday as investors returned to technology-related stocks, while a surprise rise in weekly jobless claims signaled that more fiscal support would be necessary to avoid another round of mass layoffs and furloughs.
+(Reuters) - The Nasdaq led gains on Wall Street on Thursday as investors returned to the perceived safety of technology-related stocks with a surprise rise in weekly jobless claims signaling a slowdown in economic growth.

-Nine of the 11 major S&P indexes were trading higher, with information technology .SPLRCT among the biggest gainers.
+Seven of the 11 major S&P indexes were trading higher, with information technology .SPLRCT leading gainers.

-Tech heavyweights Apple Inc AAPL.O, Amazon.com Inc AMZN.O, Netflix Inc NFLX.O, Nvidia Corp NVDA.O and Facebook Inc .FB.O, which tend to outperform at a time of increased economic uncertainty, rose between 1.0% and 2.6%.
+Apple Inc AAPL.O, Amazon.com Inc AMZN.O, Netflix Inc NFLX.O, Nvidia Corp NVDA.O and Facebook Inc .FB.O, which have outperformed at a time of increased economic uncertainty and are now trading at lofty valuations, rose between 0.3% and 2.3%.

+“The market is in this painful battle between those who are thirsty for further Fed involvement versus those who are fiercely focused on fundamentals and believe the market is overbought,” said Eric Schiffer, chief executive of private equity Patriarch Organization in Beverly Hills, California.

-Waning hopes of more stimulus, signs of choppy economic growth and a sell-off in technology-related names have weighed on U.S. stocks this month.
+Waning hopes of more fiscal stimulus, signs of a faltering business recovery and a sell-off in technology-related names have weighed on U.S. stocks this month.

 The S&P 500 briefly fell 10% below its intraday record high hit on Sept.
 2. If the benchmark index closes at that level, it will enter correction territory.

-“The cloud of uncertainties continues to grow,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

-“The coronavirus is now back on the front pages and the market is now really fearing the uncertainties of the elections.
-As we get closer to the end of the month, the downward trend is intensifying.”

-The Labor Department’s most timely report on the economy showed 870,000 Americans applied for unemployment benefits in the week ended Sept.
-19.
+Dow constituents, considered a barometer of economic confidence, lagged the S&P 500 on Thursday as data showed 870,000 Americans applied for jobless benefits in the week ended Sept.
+19, up from 866,000 in the previous week.

 Job cuts have spread to industries such as financial services and technology that were not initially impacted by the mandated business closures in mid-March because of insufficient demand.